Lake: Tectonic lakes

 Tectonic lakes are lakes formed by the deformation and resulting lateral and vertical movements of the Earth's crust.
 These movements include faulting, tilting, folding, and warping.
 Some of the largest lakes on Earth are rift lakes occupying rift valleys, e.g. Central African Rift lakes and Lake Baikal.
 Other well-known tectonic lakes, Caspian Sea, the Sea of Aral, and other lakes from the Pontocaspian occupy basins that have been separated from the sea by the tectonic uplift of the sea floor above the ocean level.

 Often, the tectonic action of crustal extension has created an alternating series of parallel grabens and horsts that form elongate basins alternating with mountain ranges.
 Not only does this promote the creation of lakes by the disruption of preexisting drainage networks, it also creates within arid regions endorheic basins that contain salt lakes (also called saline lakes).
 They form where there is no natural outlet, a high evaporation rate and the drainage surface of the water table has a higher-than-normal salt content.
 Examples of these salt lakes include Great Salt Lake and the Dead Sea.
 Another type of tectonic lake caused by faulting is sag ponds.

 Volcanic lakes

 Volcanic lakes are lakes that occupy either local depressions, e.g. craters and maars, or larger basins, e.g. calderas, created by volcanism.
 Crater lakes are formed in volcanic craters and calderas, which fill up with precipitation more rapidly than they empty via either evaporation, groundwater discharge, or a combination of both.
 Sometimes the latter are called caldera lakes, although often no distinction is made.
 An example is Crater Lake in Oregon, in the caldera of Mount Mazama.
-The caldera was created in a massive volcanic eruption that led to the subsidence of Mount Mazama around 4860 BCE.
+The caldera was created in a massive volcanic eruption that led to the subsidence of Mount Mazama around 4860 BC.
 Other volcanic lakes are created when either rivers or streams are dammed by lava flows or volcanic lahars.
 The basin which is now Malheur Lake, Oregon was created when a lava flow dammed the Malheur River.
 Among all lake types, volcanic crater lakes most closely approximate a circular shape.